-- Forgiveness is not easy, saying the words, “I forgive” is easy, but to truly forgive, takes prayer and faith and continual giving it over to God until it does not bother you any longer.
+- Forgiveness is not easy; saying the words “I forgive” is easy, but to forgive truly, takes prayer and faith, and continually giving it over to God until it does not bother you any longer.
 When you can think about the wrongdoing and not have it bother you any longer, then you know that you have indeed forgiven.

 - Forgiveness is between you and God.
 You do not have to go to the other person.
 Forgiveness is you handing over the wrongdoing and the person who did it and saying, “Lord, I give this to you so you can deal with it.
 It is between you and them now so that I can be free.”